Asbestos disposal can be a confusing topic. This blog aims to shed some light on this topic.

 Firstly, you are going to need to know whether you are dealing with asbestos or not.
 If you are not sure whether you have asbestos or not, we would recommend that you speak to a qualified expert.

 This expert will then be able to confirm whether it is asbestos and what type of asbestos you are dealing with.
 Now that you know this, you are then able to figure out how it is to be removed and also how it is disposed of.
-Speak with your expert, and they will let you know what to do Their advise on asbestos disposal will be very important.
+Speak with your expert, and they will let you know what to do Their advice on asbestos disposal will be very important.

-The Waste Group offer an Asbestos Waste Collection & Disposal service.
+The Waste Group offer an Asbestos Waste Collection & Disposal service

 What does that mean?